jkic2023github/jkic2023github.github.io/_posts/2023-10-28-roth-retirement-accounts.md

 ---
 layout: post
-title:  "Powerful things you can do with the Markdown editor"
+title:  "ROTH Retirement Accounts"
-author: sal
+author: jake
-categories: [ Jekyll, tutorial ]
+categories: [ finance, retirement ]
 image: assets/images/4.jpg
 ---
+Thinking about tapping into your Roth IRA early?
+Let’s break down 2 key terms of any retirement account:

+## Contributions
+Contributions are your best friend!
+You can withdraw them anytime, tax-free and penalty-free.

+## Earnings
+There are rules for withdrawing earnings early:
+- 59 1/2 years old = **penalty-free**
+- Qualified education, first home, or medical expenses = **potential exceptions**
+- Disability, inheritance, or high medical costs = **more exceptions**

+But beware!
+Early earnings withdrawals without meeting these conditions may mean taxes and a 10% penalty.
+Always consult a financial expert before taking that step!

-There are lots of powerful things you can do with the Markdown editor
+[There are lots of powerful things you can do with the Markdown editor

 If you've gotten pretty comfortable with writing in Markdown, then you may enjoy some more advanced tips about the types of things you can do with Markdown!